gazebosim/gz-cmake/README.md

 # Documentation

-Documentation for `ignition-cmake` can be found within the source code, and also in the [MIGRATION.md guide](https://github.com/gazebosim/gz-cmake/blob/master/MIGRATION.md).
+Documentation for `gz-cmake` can be found within the source code, and also in the [MIGRATION.md guide](https://github.com/gazebosim/gz-cmake/blob/master/MIGRATION.md).

 # Testing